MLHale/insure-layered-solutions/finalreport.md

 This is type of research is extremely important to all institutions to help protect sensitive data and mitigate the adversaries' ability to breach their network.
 By compiling all of this data and creating a timeline to analyze this data, the hope is to provide useful information to confirms or denies the advantage of introducing layered solutions into an institutions network security posture.

 ## Project Goals
-(high level project goals, reuse from milestone 1, update if scope changed)

-* Extract data from NVD and CVE databases
+* Extract data from NVD and CERT database
-* Model vulnerabilities, exploits, patches, and patch windows
-* Construct timeline
+* Construct timeline using the vulnerability data
-* Code webpage
-* Build database
-* Correlate data
+* Create webpage to serve this data to a user
+* Develop a web application that can aid users when they are deciding if a layered solution is right for them

 ## Project Methodology
 (specific methodology followed in the project, reuse from milestone 1/2, update if scope changed)